New York University Abu Dhabi: Saadiyat Island Campus

+News reports about abuse of subcontracted foreign construction workers at the beginning of the project revealed the arbitrary withholding of wages, unsafe working conditions and failure of the construction companies to pay recruitment fees to laborers.
+In December 2013, The Guardian wrote, in a multi-part report, that conditions for the foreign workers at the construction site for the campus amount to modern-day slavery.
+NYU Abu Dhabi revamped and strengthened its Labor Compliance Program to ensure fair compensation and strict adherence to its supplier code of conduct.
+The university has strengthened its compliance framework over the years to ensure that suppliers consistently meet its standards.

 19 Washington Square North

 From its location in Greenwich Village, 19 Washington Square North (19 WSN) is the gateway to NYU Abu Dhabi at Washington Square.
 With a gross 11,400 square-foot, 19 WSN is the academic home for NYUAD students, faculty, and administrators who are living in New York as well as the connection center for the two campuses.
 Global Network Seminars link students in New York and Abu Dhabi for a shared educational experience.
 A classroom equipped with videoconference equipment is connected to a similar classroom in Abu Dhabi and enables joint seminars based on exchange and cooperation between NYU students on both campuses.
 19 WSN has a media center, conference rooms, classrooms, gallery space, a lounge and office space for NYUAD Staff and Faculty.
+The historic townhouse, built in 1836, was renovated for this purpose in 2009 by MBB Architects.